-“We wanted to do some good in the future while receiving a steady cash flow for the rest of our lives.”
-The experience was so positive that they have donated a second property.
-Nancy shares, “We looked at the numbers with our CPA and with the income from the CRT and the tax benefits, we’re coming out ahead financially — and no more calls about a broken hot water heater in the middle of the night!”
+Nancy shares, “We wanted to do some good in the future while receiving a steady cash flow for the rest of our lives.
+We looked at the numbers with our CPA and, with the income from the charitable trust and the tax benefits, we’re coming out ahead financially — and no more calls about a broken hot water heater in the middle of the night!”